Learning image representations for anomaly detection: application to discovery of histological alterations in drug development: Experiments

 DenseNet-121, EfficientNet-B0, and EfficientNet-B2 backbone CNN are reported within two versions, the full CNN and truncated CNN with smaller size of output feature vectors, which may improve generalization of the trained network to unseen data and reduce overfitting to the used training dataset.
 Additionally, it makes training faster.
 The truncated version of EfficientNet-B0 and EfficientNet-B2 is obtained by removing the last $9^{th}$ stage with $1\times1$ convolutional layer, the truncated version of DenseNet-121 is obtained by removing the fourth (last) dense block, such that the number of the output channels is reduced to the number shown in corresponding entry of the row refereed to as Feature Vector (FV) size.

-From Table \ref{Tab:1} one can see that the best (average) performance of AD system, $95.86\%$, was obtained with truncated EfficientNet-B0 with 320 output features.
+From Table~\ref{Tab:1} one can see that the best (average) performance of AD system, $95.86\%$, was obtained with truncated EfficientNet-B0 with 320 output features.
 The truncated version of EfficientNet-B0 as well as truncated versions of all three aforementioned networks performed better than their full versions.
 This points to possible overfitting the auxiliary task that mostly occurs due to learned weights in last layers of the CNN encoder, which reduces performance of the AD system.
-Note that Table \ref{Tab:1} does not report the performance of the supervised classifier for the auxiliary task (Fig. \ref{Fig:1} A), which typically reaches accuracy above $97\%$, but the performance of the AD system (Fig. \ref{Fig:1} C).
-Receiver Operating Characteristic (ROC) curve of the AD system (equipped with EfficientNet-B0, 320 features) is shown in Fig.~\ref{Fig:ROC}.
-For the chosen working point of our AD system we obtain sensitivity about 0.98, specificity about 0.97 for the case of Masson's Trichrome staining and sensitivity about 0.93, specificity about 0.96 for the case of H\&E staining.
+Note that Table~\ref{Tab:1} does not report the performance of the supervised classifier for the auxiliary task (Fig.~\ref{Fig:1} A), which typically reaches accuracy above $97\%$, but the performance of the AD system (Fig.~\ref{Fig:1} C).

+The distribution of anomaly scores of the AD system (the output of one-class SVM classifier) equipped with truncated EfficientNet-B0 that was trained on our auxiliary task using the proposed procedures is shown in Fig.~\ref{Fig:anomalyscores} on the right.
+The corresponding Receiver Operating Characteristic (ROC) curve of the AD system is shown in Fig.~\ref{Fig:ROC}.
+For comparison, the distribution of anomaly scores obtained from the AD system that uses the same neural network architecture but trained on ImageNet is shown in the Fig.~\ref{Fig:anomalyscores} on the left.
+For the chosen working point of our AD system (see the circle on Fig.~\ref{Fig:ROC}) we obtain sensitivity about 0.98, specificity about 0.97 for the case of Masson's Trichrome staining and sensitivity about 0.93, specificity about 0.96 for the case of H\&E staining.

-In addition to CNN architectures shown in Tab \ref{Tab:1} we have experimented with visual transformer ViT-B-32 \citep{DosovitskiyB0WZ21} that outputs 768-dimensional feature vectors\footnote{In contrast to the tested CNN architectures with $256 \times 256$ input images, for visual transformer input images are $224 \times 224$ pixels.}.
+In addition to CNN architectures shown in Table~\ref{Tab:1} we have experimented with visual transformer ViT-B-32 \citep{DosovitskiyB0WZ21} that outputs 768-dimensional feature vectors\footnote{In contrast to the tested CNN architectures with $256 \times 256$ input images, for visual transformer input images are $224 \times 224$ pixels.}.
 However, it performed worse than the majority of CNN architectures giving an average performance $93.44 \pm 0.44$.

 In our further experiments we will be using our best performing architecture EfficientNet-B0-320 and will call trained on the auxiliary task CNNs with this architecture Boehringer Ingelheim Histological Network (BIHN) models.